Our Animal Farm The cuddly highlight of our family farmheader

 the cuddly highlight of our family farm

 One area of our farm life is especially active: our animal farm.
 It is home to more than 200 farm animals.
 Here you can enjoy being close to grunting pot-bellied pigs, funny goats and fluffy sheep, sweet lambs, peaceful donkeys, proud peafowls, rabbits and guinea pigs, clucking chickens and tame ponies.
 Some of them were born at our farm.
-Others have found a new home at Fresopolis thanks to our farm animal rescue programme.
-They all have something in common: they get along well with our visitors and enjoy being admired and fed by our guests.
-In the surroundings of our animal farm, there’s more to discover.
-During the strawberry season, our fields are full of sweet and delicious berries waiting to be picked by you and your family.
-In the nearby herb garden you can stock up with aromatic medicinal and culinary herbs.
-Our sweet ponies patiently wait for you to take you for a ride, and those who wish to explore the secrets of nature can join one of our fun, interactive workshops.
-Last but not least: check our farm shop for fresh vegetables and fruit, cheese, milk, strawberry jam and sorbet and other fresh and tasty products from our farm and from our local partners.
-Come round and fall in love with country life at Fresopolis.
-Our farm is only 20 minutes away from Palma!
+Others were abandoned and taken in at our school farm.
+They all live a good life now, and most of them love to be admired and fed by our guests.
+Some of them still feel a bit insecure, so always be careful and respect their mood… In the surroundings of the animal farm, there is a lot more to discover: depending on the season, there are our strawberry fields, our gardens, the fruit trees, the long lines of aromatic herbs, our carrob tree plantations, the rows of prickly pears, and so on!
+Come around and fall in love with country life at Fresopolis – our farm is only 20 minutes away from Palma!

 make funny friends